-Pet overpopulation is a serious problem.
-Animal shelters become overcrowded and are unable to care for the thousands of homeless pets in New Zealand every year.
-Sadly, not enough people adopt their pets from shelters to help ease the crowding.
-In many cases, homeless animals often live a sad, lonely, hard life out on the streets trying to survive on their own.
+Companion animal overpopulation is a serious problem.
+Animal shelters become overcrowded and are unable to care for the thousands of homeless companion animals in New Zealand every year.
+Sadly, not enough people adopt their companion animals from shelters to help ease the crowding.
+In many cases, homeless animals live a sad, lonely, hard life out on the streets trying to survive on their own.

 There are three main reasons: